 What should I watch for while using this medication?

-If you are using this lotion for 'jock itch' be sure to dry the groin completely after bathing.
-Do not wear underwear that is tight-fitting or made from synthetic fibers like rayon or nylon.
-Wear loose-fitting, cotton underwear.
+If you are using this lotion for jock itch, do not wear underwear that is tight-fitting or made from synthetic fibers, such as rayon or nylon.
+Instead, wear loose-fitting, cotton underwear.
+Dry the area completely after bathing.

-If you are using this lotion for athlete's foot be sure to dry your feet carefully after bathing, especially between the toes.
-Do not wear socks made from wool or synthetic materials like rayon or nylon.
-Wear clean cotton socks and change them at least once a day, change them more if your feet sweat a lot.
-Also, try to wear sandals or shoes that are well-ventilated.
+If you are using this lotion for athlete's foot, carefully dry the feet, especially between the toes after bathing.
+Do not wear socks made from wool or synthetic materials, such as rayon or nylon.
+Wear clean cotton socks and change them at least once a day.
+Wear sandals or shoes that are well-ventilated.
+An absorbent powder, such as talcum powder, may be used to keep the skin dry.
+Apply the powder to the affected skin in between applications of this medication.

 Do not use this lotion to treat diaper rash.